artsemione/STM32F103C8_uSD/README.md

 How to Test the code:

         To check if the code works for you, just do the wiring conections described below and load the code to the microcontroller.
-It should create an .txt file insede de uSD card if the message :
+It should create an .txt file insede de uSD card with the message :
         "Test Done Successfully !"

         **Only work for Low Capacit uSD cards (Under 2GB storage)